Guide

 To exceed expectations, you must first understand who your guests are and what they value.
 To create personalized experiences that are bound to stand out, map out your customer journey and create a baseline standard for what ‘meet expectations’ looks like for your guests.
 From here, identify touchpoints along the journey where your team can go above and beyond to delight your guests.

-For example, if your target audience is business travelers, offer an in-room Keurig machine equipped with creamers in the minibar.
+For example, if your target audience is business travelers, offer an in-room Nespresso machine equipped with creamers in the minibar.
 Be creative and remember that guests appreciate personalized touches, so consider extras like a gift basket or welcome letter.

 Deloitte has categorized the 5 basic guest needs for hoteliers to be aware of to meet and exceed guest expectations: